364 Isara

-Isara (minor planet designation: 364 Isara) is a stony Florian asteroid from the inner regions of the asteroid belt, approximately 27 kilometers in diameter.
+364 Isara is a stony Florian asteroid from the inner regions of the asteroid belt, approximately 27 kilometers in diameter.
 It was discovered on 19 March 1893, by French astronomer Auguste Charlois at the Nice Observatory in southeast France.
 The asteroid was named after the Isère River in France.

 Orbit and classification

 Isara is a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.

 It orbits the Sun in the inner main-belt at a distance of 1.9–2.6 AU once every 3 years and 4 months (1,209 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 6° with respect to the ecliptic.
 The body's observation arc begins at Vienna Observatory in April 1900, seven years after to its official discovery observation at Nice.

 Physical characteristics

 In the Tholen classification, Isara is a common stony S-type asteroid, which agrees with the overall spectral type of the Flora family.